 Our primary natural gas gathering and processing arrangements that expose us to commodity price risk are our percentage-of-proceeds arrangements.
 For the six months ended June 30, 2005, our percentage-of-proceeds arrangements accounted for approximately 46% of our gross margin and 20% of our natural gas volume for our Natural Gas Services segment.
 Under percentage-of-proceeds arrangements, we generally purchase natural gas from producers for an agreed percentage of the proceeds from the sale of residue gas and NGLs resulting from our processing activities, and then sell the resulting residue gas and NGLs at market prices.
 Under these types of arrangements, our revenues and our cash flows increase or decrease, whichever is applicable, as the price of natural gas and NGLs fluctuate.
-Prior to the closing of this offering, we will hedge approximately 80% of our anticipated natural gas and NGL volumes associated with these arrangements through 2010.
+We have hedged approximately 80% of our anticipated natural gas and NGL commodity price risk associated with these arrangements through 2010.
 Additionally, as part of our gathering operations, we recover and sell condensate.
-The margins we earn from condensate sales are directly correlated with condensate prices.
-Prior to the closing of this offering, we will hedge approximately 80% of our anticipated condensate volumes through 2010.
-Please read "- Our results of operations and cash flows may be adversely affected by risks associated with our hedging activities" on page 20.
+The margins we earn from condensate sales are directly correlated with crude oil prices.
+We have hedged approximately 80% of our anticipated condensate commodity price risk through 2010.
+For additional information regarding our hedging activities, please read "Management's Discussion and Analysis of Financial Condition and Results of Operation - Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk - Hedging Strategies."